Employment History Verification: Checking Previous Job Titles

-Employment history verification is essential to all hiring processes because applicants sometimes exaggerate or falsify employment information and salary history on their applications or resumes.
+Employment history verification is essential to all hiring processes because applicants sometimes exaggerate or falsify employment information on their applications or resumes.
 This is done to fool prospective employers into thinking they are more than qualified for the job than they really are.

 Our organization has specific employment history verification processes and methods that will verify dates of employment and position(s) held directly from the applicant’s previous employers.
 This process includes reasons for leaving and eligibility for re-hire.
 We also attempt to get performance evaluations; however, it is in most cases against company policy to comment on an applicant’s job performance even if written consent has been given by the applicant who is the subject of the report.

 Some previous employers are difficult to locate or slow to respond; therefore, reports may be delayed because we are at their liberty to respond to requests in a timely manner.
 Typically, results have a turnaround time of 24 – 72 business hours.
 In most cases, employers will ask for written authorization from the applicant before they will release any information regarding employment dates and position held.